PeterRusznak/hashnode/cko1fc10701kuegs17esch7bu.md

 ## Installing dfx

-`dfx` is the command line tool to intereact with Internet Computer.
+`dfx` is the command line tool to interact with Internet Computer.
 Create a variable like below.
-Use the same version because anything beyond `0.7.0-beta` requires different approch!
+Use the same version because anything beyond `0.7.0-beta` requires different approach!
 ```
 export DFX_VERSION=0.6.26
 ```